 Godzilla: King of the Monsters is ultimately a fun movie with great visual and sound effects, but with mostly forgettable characters.

 Final Grade: 6/10

-Chappie has its moments and some great ideas but unfortunately not a single one of those ideas is fleshed out properly.
+Chappie has its moments and some great ideas but unfortunately, not a single one of those ideas are fleshed out properly.
 Chappie's biggest problem is its writing.
 The characters, their conflicts and interactions, a lack of consequences, rushed and ignorant decisions are what's saving Chappie from being a great film.

-Overall Chappie isn't a bad or unwatchable film by and means however it is a big decline from Blomkamp's masterpiece District 9.
+Overall Chappie isn't a bad or unwatchable film by any means however it is a big decline from Blomkamp's District 9.

 Final Grade: 6-/10